Matin-M/Matin-M/README.md

   -  Bioinformaticist at Stanford University's School of Medicine.
   -  Software development engineering intern at Transperfect.

-- My projects:
+- 📝My projects:
   -  StockTrack: An iOS application that allows users to monitor the performance of stocks, ETFs, Mutual Funds, and global market indecies.
-  -  Savvy: A Node.JS discord bot does server management, has web lookup tools, and much more.
+  -  Savvy: A Node.JS discord bot that helps with server management, music streaming, and much more.

 - 📫 How to reach me: mmassou1@asu.edu